Cramond Island Visitor Guide

 Overview

-This is a tourist attraction that’s less ‘tourist’ and more ‘local’, mainly because it only seems to be known about by the people who live in the area, but if you’re planning to visit Edinburgh I really think you should do yourself a favour and add Cramond Island to your itinerary.
+This is a tourist attraction that’s less ‘tourist’ and more ‘local’, mainly because it only seems to be known about by locals, but if you’re planning a trip to Edinburgh I reckon you should do yourself a favour and add Cramond Island to your sightseeing itinerary.

-But if you can get out there mid-week I guarantee you’ll have an enjoyable time.
+But if you go there mid-week I guarantee you’ll have an enjoyable time.
 Just make sure you check the tide times at the causeway entrance before you depart because when the tide returns the causeway is completely submerged.

 3: All ages can enjoy Cramond Island but young children, especially, will love exploring the rock pools on the causeway.